rj02sd/Sevadusk/README.md

 # Sevadusk
-This is my personal website
+This is a repository for my personal website